Policy last updated

 Approved absences count as attendance.
 Students who average more than one day’s unapproved absence per week will be deemed not to have attended regularly.

-For schools with a staggered program for Prep students, whereby attendance before census day may not meet the criteria for regular attendance, students should be counted at 1.0 FTE unless they are enrolled on an ongoing part-time basis (in which case they are to be counted at their eventual part-time time-fraction).
+For schools with a staggered program for Prep students, whereby attendance before census day may not meet the criteria for regular attendance, students must be counted at 1.0 FTE unless they are enrolled on an ongoing part-time basis (in which case they are to be counted at their eventual part-time time-fraction).

 Students who enrol and first attend a school on census day may be included in that school’s census count provided that the student has not been included in the census return of any other Victorian government or non-government school.
 As verification of this, the previous school must be contacted and a transfer note obtained.
 (See Transfers page 4).